eweinhaus/EnergyPlan/memory-bank/activeContext.md

 ## Current Status Summary

-**MVP Status**: ✅ **COMPLETE AND DEPLOYMENT READY (December 2025)**
+**MVP Status**: ✅ **DEPLOYED AND LIVE IN PRODUCTION (December 2025)**

-All original requirements from the MVP PRD have been successfully implemented, tested, and validated.
-The application is production-ready and can be deployed to Render for user testing.
+All original requirements from the MVP PRD have been successfully implemented, tested, validated, and deployed to production on Render.
+The application is now live and available for user testing and real-world validation.